 Middle School Camp Maranatha

-Afternoons are filled with fun activities like speed boat tubing, blobbing, riding on the zip line, sliding down the 2-story water slide, kayaking, canoeing, archery, paddle boats, making crafts at the craft shop, eating snacks and ice cream at the Sweet Shop, intentional one-on-one conversations between leaders and students and more.
+Join us for a week of learning about Jesus and having fun with friends!
+Mornings are spent in worship sessions, group discussions, and personal Bible reading time.
+Afternoons are filled with fun activities like speed boat tubing, blobbing, riding on the zip line, kayaking, canoeing, archery, paddle boats, making crafts at the craft shop, eating snacks and ice cream at the Sweet Shop, intentional one-on-one conversations between leaders and students and more.
+In the evening students enjoy our main worship session, group activities, and small group follow-up discussions.

 When